Torres replacement, Sterling's contract and how Man City's January transfer window could look

 Both will turn 37 in 2022, but they have a huge influence away from the pitch and could remain at the club, even if it is not in a playing capacity.

-But there are issues coming down to the track with a number of players moving into the final 18 months of their current deals.
+But that does not mean that there are issues coming down to the track, with a number of players moving into the final 18 months of their current deals.

 Chief among them is Raheem Sterling, with extension talks having been put on hold as he struggled to nail down a regular starting place while the forward made a public threat that he could leave in search of more game time.

-The England international has, however, since won back a position in Guardiola's line-up, and it is hoped that a new deal could now be thrashed out.
+The England international has, however, since won back a position in Guardiola's line-up in recent weeks, and it is hoped that a new deal could now be thrashed out.

 Gabriel Jesus, Riyad Mahrez and Ilkay Gundogan are also entering the final year-and-a-half of their current deals as, of course, is Guardiola himself.